-You have to remember that every time you give your children advice on what to do with their money, it is just advice.
+Do remember that every time you give your children advice on what to do with their money, it is just advice.
 This means that they have the option of not accepting your advice and doing something else.

-Let them.
+To the extent possible, let them.
 You have done what you could by making sure that you give them guidance towards good money habits; let them decide what to do with it.

 Kids can learn and develop confidence, independence, and a good sense of responsibility.
 It’s up to our role as parents to make sure they develop it by encouraging the right conversations and good habits towards it.